bharathc161/ImportantLinks/README.md

 Or say if you are unable to clear HR or technical interviews, just take a pause and see why didnt you?(maybe you might have not brushed up your concepts with OOPs,DBMS,etc) and keep learning from the interviews you gave.

-Just to spirit up you guys, I would like to share my example.
-I got rejected in :
-Oracle Server Tech(was kept on hold, later got an offer) and six more(cant say company name because of some college rule, to not disclose comapany which did visit) Then after 7 rejections I was able make for Oracle Financial service Hr round.That HR might have contacted previous Oracle to which I was kept on hold, and got an offer from there.

-I said all this , because I know how difficult it is to handle rejection from a company.
 So keep going friends :)
 And please feel free to pull a request, if you feel like adding things to it.